temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

    2 "MyWorkflow"
 ```

-To see the full range of Workflow-related commands, run `temporal workflow` or visit [CLI ▶️ workflow](/cli/workflow).
+To see the full range of Workflow-related commands, run `temporal workflow` or see the [Temporal CLI workflow command reference](/cli/workflow).

 For a full list of available commands, run `temporal` or visit [Available commands](#available-commands).